-Designer News is one of the youngest communities in this list but it contains very high quality content.
-I’d recommend that every designer at least browse Designer News to see what’s on the front page.
+Designer News contains very high quality content.
+Every web or graphic designer should at least browse Designer News to see what’s on the front page.
 It has such a wide range of users and many topics are quite intriguing.

 This doesn’t mean you should take every reviewer seriously – but /gd/ is an honest-to-goodness real community of designers who are willing to share their knowledge and personal opinions.